erebe/personal-server/README.md

 # Installing Kubernetes k3s <a name="k3s"></a>

 We now have a server secured, with a domain name attached, and that we can re-deploy at ease.

-The next step is to install kubernetes on it.
+The next step is to install Kubernetes on it.
 The choice of Kubernetes can be a bit controversial for only using it on a single machine.
-Kubernetes is a container orchestrator, so you can only levrage its full power when managing a fleet of servers.
+Kubernetes is a container orchestrator, so you can only leverage its full power when managing a fleet of servers.
-In addition, running vanilla Kubernetes require installing ETCD and other heavy weight components, plus some difficulties configuring every modules for them to work correctly together.
+In addition, running vanilla Kubernetes require installing ETCD and other heavyweight components, plus some difficulties configuring every module for them to work correctly together.

 Luckily for us an alternative to this heavy and challenging vanilla installation exists.

-Meet [K3S](https://k3s.io/), a trimmed and packaged kubernetes cluster in a single binary.
-This prodigee is bought to us by rancher labs, one of the big player in the container operator world.
-They took the decision for you (replacing ETCD by sqlite, network overlay, load balancer, ...) in order for k3s to be the smaller possible and easy to setup, while being a 100% compliant kubernetes cluster.
+Meet [K3S](https://k3s.io/), a trimmed and packaged Kubernetes cluster in a single binary.
+This prodigy is bought to us by rancher labs, one of the big player in the container operator world.
+They took the decision for you (replacing ETCD by SQLite, network overlay, load balancer, ...) in order for k3s to be the smaller possible and easy to setup, while being a 100% compliant Kubernetes cluster.

-The main benefit of having kubernetes installed on my server, is that it allow me to have a standard interface for all my deployments, have everything store in git and allows me to levrage other tools like [skaffold](https://skaffold.dev/) when I developping my projects.
+The main benefit of having Kubernetes installed on my server, is that it allow me to have a standard interface for all my deployments, have everything store in git and allows me to leverage other tools like [skaffold](https://skaffold.dev/) when I am developing my projects.

-**warning** With everything installed, just having the kubernetes server components running add a 10% CPU on my `Intel(R) Atom(TM) CPU  C2338  @ 1.74GHz`.
+**Warning** With everything installed, just having the Kubernetes server components running add a 10% CPU on my `Intel(R) Atom(TM) CPU  C2338  @ 1.74GHz`.
 So if you are already CPU bound, don't use it or scale up your server.

 Let's start, to install K3S nothing more complicated than
 ```bash